gnozell/Riot_API_Challenge_2/README.md

 Done!
 You can test it by going to a web browser and going to http://localhost

-This will use the provided yarhahar.db databse file found in src/FlaskApp/
+This will use the provided yarhahar.db database file found in src/FlaskApp/

 # Remake the yarhahar.db
 ------